160cms In Feet And Inches

 Converting 160 Centimeters to Feet and Inches: The Calculation

-To convert 160 centimeters to feet and inches, we need to utilize conversion factors.
-The key conversion factor is that 1 inch is equal to 2.54 centimeters.
+To convert 160 centimeters to feet and inches, we need to make use of conversion factors.
+On the flip side, the key conversion factor is that 1 inch is equal to 2.
+54 centimeters.

 Step 1: Convert centimeters to inches: